deanmlittle/sbpf/README.md

 ### Advanced Usage

-In some cases, you may wish to create a [custom linker file](https://github.com/deanmlittle/sbpf-asm-noop/blob/master/src/noop/noop.ld) to pull in external resources or exclude certain program sections or section headers.
-To use a custom linker, simply include it in the src directory with the same name as your program and it will be used to override the default linker.
+You can override the default linker with a [custom linker file](https://github.com/deanmlittle/sbpf-asm-noop/blob/master/src/noop/noop.ld) by including it in the src directory with the same name as your program.
 For example:

 ```
 src/example/example.s